 I definitely wanted a shelf and in looking for the side supports, ended up using the leftover pieces shaved off of the wainscoting for the dry erase organizer.

-They were cut down length-wise and as a test were wedged in with the decorative side up against the TV shell.
+They were cut down length-wise and as a test were wedged in up against the TV shell.

 We made sure the height for each support were the same and that each were level from front to back.
 We put the screws in, tightened them a bit, checked the level and did this until the screws were tightened all the way down.